STUDENTS PUT £5,000 BACK INTO LOCAL COMMUNITY

 During the programme the young people take part in an action-packed residential week, organise fundraising activities, carry out voluntary work in the community and benefit from two weeks’ work experience with a local employer.

 Participants also get help with job searches, writing a CV and interview skills, and will gain national qualifications in first aid and food safety and certificates in employability, team work and community skills.

 The programme was launched in 1990 and City of Wolverhampton College has been delivering courses across the Black Country and Shropshire since September 2000 with over 2000 local young people taking part.

 The Prince’s Trust aims to support 58,000 vulnerable young people this year, giving them the confidence and skills to turn their lives around.
 Three in four young people on Prince’s Trust schemes move into work, education or training.

 For more information on the Team programme contact The Prince’s Trust team at City of Wolverhampton College on 01902 836000.
 The college welcomes offers from individuals and businesses to support the delivery of the programme by offering work experience, mock interviews or voluntary projects.

-Hard working students from City of Wolverhampton College are pulling on their wellies to help stamp ...
+Talented students from City of Wolverhampton College will be showcasing their skills to the public ...